panguojun/lua-astronomy/README.md

 *Combining the two may collide with sparks*

 ## Dimension
 Dimensions translate mathematics into science.
+It is easiest to calculate physical quantities in the same way as dimensional transformation.